Panamara: Festivals

 There were festivals for both Zeus Panamaros (the Panamareia and Komyria) and Hera (the Heraia).
 These festivals alternated annually and were heavily gendered.
 During the Heraia, women of Stratonicea went into the sacred precinct within Panamara, while men waited outside.
 During the Panamareia, men went into the religious centre, while women waited outside.
 Although the Komyria was also a male festival for Zeus, it appears to have been a rite of passage for teenagers as young men.
 The group which entered the sanctuary that year underwent a mystery rite, in which they drank wine and dedicated locks of their hair to the god.
 The group that waited outside were given wine and olive oil by priests or priestesses.

 A fragmentary inscription from the late Hellenistic period specifies the sacrifices to be made at this festival: during the Heraia, Hera received a heifer and Zeus an uncastrated kid.
 An inscription from the early Roman period gives a glimpse at the sacred calendar of Panamara, which included singing and dancing as well as mass animal sacrifice and feasting.

 After the divine epiphany of 39 BCE, Panamara also celebrated a Panamareia.
 In this festival, the procession moved down from the mountain sanctuary to the town centre, symbolically bringing the god Zeus home.
 As at Lagina, the entire community at Stratonicea therefore engaged in an annual procession to Panamara, involving about half a day's walk in each direction with two days of feasting at the sanctuary.

 Panamara's included traditional bull-sacrifice, called the bouthysia, like Sinuri and Koranza nearby.

 Zeus Panamaros

 The site of Panamara was named after the local worshipped there: Zeus Panamaros.
 It is thought that this epithet was originally a distinct local deity which merged with the Greek god Zeus through syncretism.
 The phenomenon of religious centres being named after indigenous gods is common throughout Caria, and can be seen elsewhere at Labraunda, Hyllarima, and Sinuri.

-Zeus Panamaros was called Zeus Karios ('Carian Zeus') in the Hellenistic period.
-His epithet definitively changed to Panamaros after his miraculous appearance in 39 BCE, repelling the invasion by Quintus Labienus.
+Zeus Karios ('Carian Zeus') was the aspect of Zeus worshipped at the site throughout most of the Hellenistic period.
+The epithet under which Zeus was worshipped definitively changed to Panamaros after his miraculous appearance in 39 BCE, repelling the invasion by Quintus Labienus.
 This change is reflected on Panamaran coinage.